rackerlabs/design-system/_docs/style/focus-states.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

-#### Dark focus colors
+### Focused element with dark fill or border

-For borderless elements, if the focused element's fill color is darker than 500, use that color for the glow.
+For elements without a border, if the focused element's fill color is darker than 500, use that color for the glow.

 For elements with a border, if the focused element's border color is darker than 500, use that color for the glow and border.